 The footprint guy is insistent, based on footprint evidence.
 Montagna thinks that the footprints that he's seen have been hoaxes.
 It's all pretty standard stuff, really.
 Zoologists vs cryptozoologists in a nutshell.

 Now we're at the University of British Colombia's 1978 conference on Sasquatch.
 This proves that scientists are finally getting off their corduroy upholstered asses and finding Bigfoot.
 Or not.
 I mean, I see a bunch of academics who sound like, well, a bunch of academics, and Peter Byrne's chatting to them, but the conference didn't proclaim Bigfoot real.
 Which is something scientific conferences have the authority to do, I guess?
 Anyway, scientists are still sceptical.

 There's a little more conference footage, and then we're looking at Native American masks and totems.
 Proving… ?
 Something, anyway.

 Back to the four guys trudging through the woods.
 The footprint guy talks about developing a rapport with Bigfeet (I had been wondering about the plural).
-He re-enacts the event – there's wind blowing and spooky music as he hands a salmon from a tree to attract Bigfoot.
+He re-enacts the event – there's wind blowing and spooky music as he hangs a salmon from a tree to attract Bigfoot.
 Its one of the more atmospheric reenactments, really working on building suspense with the music and editing.

 Then we get to his Bigfoot attracting behaviour, which is standing in the darkened woods, flashing a torch on and off and saying saying 'ook'.

-Yes, I know that's exactly what I'd say if I was making something up to mock this guy.
+Yes, I know.
+That's exactly what I'd say if I was making something up to mock this guy.
 But that is literally what happened.